-This study evaluates the performance of alternative volatility models, including EGARCH, FIEGARCH, EGARCH-jump, and EGARCH- skewed-t models, on model fitting, volatility forecasting, and Value-at-Risk (VaR) prediction.
+This study evaluates the performance of alternative volatility models, including EGARCH, FIEGARCH, EGARCH-jump, and EGARCH-skewed-t models, on model fitting, volatility forecasting, and Value-at-Risk (VaR) prediction.
 As compared with the simple EGARCH model, the EGARCH-jump model demonstrates significant improvements, outperforming every other model in almost all aspects, but the computation load substantially increases by the inclusion of jump dynamics.
 If less expensive volatility models are preferred, then alternatives may include the use of the EGARCH-skewed-t model for model fitting and VaR prediction, and the FIEGARCH model for volatility forecasting, since these models also demonstrate fairly good performance for these specific purposes.
 Furthermore, since the FIEGARCH model demonstrates relatively good performance with regard to U.S. stock market returns only, this suggests that the long-memory pattern captured by the fractionally-integrated volatility model may not be a global stylized fact.

 Keywords: GARCH; Model fitting; Volatility forecasting; VaR prediction; International finance

 JEL Clas: C3, F3, F4, G1

-This version: October 16, 2006
+This version: December 30, 2006

-^{} Yaw-Huei Wang (corresponding author) and Chih-Chiang Hsu are both in the Management School at the National Central University, Taiwan.
+Yaw-Huei Wang (corresponding author) and Chih-Chiang Hsu are both in the Management School at the National Central University, Taiwan.
 Address for correspondence: Department of Finance, Management School, National Central University, No. 300 Jhongda Road, Jhongli City, Taoyuan County 32001, Taiwan.
 Tel.: +886 3422 7151 ext.
 66255, Fax: +886 3425 2961, Email: yhwang@mgt.ncu.edu.tw.

-We are indebted to Vivek Pandey and San-Lin Chung for helpful comments and suggestions; and also to seminar participants at National Taiwan University, the Financial Management Association Annual Meeting 2006, and the Taiwan Finance Association Annual Meeting 2006.
+We are indebted to anonymous referees, San-Lin Chung, Hwai-Chung Ho, and Vivek Pandey for helpful comments and suggestions; and also to seminar participants at National Taiwan University, the Financial Management Association Annual Meeting 2006, the Taiwan Finance Association Annual Meeting 2006, and the National Taiwan University Finance Conference 2006.
+We thank the National Central University for financial support.

-The Performance of GARCH Models with Short-memory, Long-memory, or Jump Dynamics: Evidence from Global Financial Markets
+Short-memory, Long-memory and Jump Dynamics in Global Financial Markets